d3toxx/Recon/README.md

 # Recon
-Repository of several recon scripts I have plan on putting together
+Repository of several recon scripts I plan on putting together

 Using recon.sh-